wp-plugins/units/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add front end dropdown for toggling and saving of units and measurements.
+Add front-end dropdowns for toggling measurement units.

 == Description ==

-**Why Unit Switcher?**
+**Why Units?**

-Units provides your users with a way to choose and display their preferred unit of measurement on the fly.
+Units provides your users with an intuitive way to choose and display their preferred unit of measurement.
 The user's preferred unit of measurement is saved via session, cookie, or none – configurable under the plugin settings.

-One example of usage would be for a real estate listing website.
-If land size is stored as acres, it may be helpful to provide a method for users to toggle between acres and kilometers squared as their preferred method of measurement.
-Another example may be a recipe site, where it may be helpful to provide users with a way to toggle between ingredient measurement units.

-Units may be added as needed, along with alternate units and the conversion formulas.
+Any number of primary/alternate units can be added, along with their conversion formulas.

 Visit [unitswitcher.com](http://unitswitcher.com) for more detailed information.

 **Using Units**

-First, add primary units under settings > Units.
-Alternate units may be added by providing their name, singular name and conversion formula.
-Multiple alternate units may be set.
+Add primary units under Settings > Units.
+Alternate units may be added by providing their name and conversion formula.
+Multiple alternate units may be added for each primary unit.

-Use the function `unit_switcher($variable, $primaryunit)` in your template to display the switcher.
-Pass the stored value as the first paramter and primary unit of measurement as the second value.
+Use the function `unit_switcher($value, $primaryunit, $round)` in your template to display the switcher.
+Pass the stored value as the first parameter and primary unit of measurement as the second value.

 To display a single switcher, the shortcode [unit_switcher] is available for use.
-The shortcode requires two parameters, `unit` (the primary unit being converted) and `value` (the stored value).
+The shortcode requires two parameters: `unit` (the primary unit being converted) and `value` (the stored value).

 For more information visit [unitswitcher.com](http://unitswitcher.com).